zvictor/PocketFlow/README.md

 We would like to extend our deepest gratitude to the creators and contributors of the PocketFlow framework, from which brainyFlow originated as a fork.

+## Liability Disclaimer

+BrainyFlow is provided "as is" without any warranties or guarantees.
+We do not take responsibility for how the generated output is used, including but not limited to its accuracy, legality, or any potential consequences arising from its use.

 ## Sponsors